 Your software will then read this file and use it to update your database with the EV Codes that it has allocated to your data.

 What’s an EV Code?

-The EV Code is the unique reference for your product (etc) information in their database.
-When you first send a new record to the EVMPD (a new product licence for example) your software will send it using your local system’s unique key (for example it might be record number 1234 in your system).
+The EV Code is the unique reference for your product information in their database.
+When you first send a new record to the EVMPD (a new product licence for example) your software will send it using your local system’s unique key.
 The EMA will add a new record to their database for this record and allocate it a unique key from their side, for example PRD0005678, and this will be sent back in the acknowledgement file.
 Your software will then update the EV Code in your database with this information.
 From then on, whenever a record needs to be updated, your software will send the EV Code in order to identify the record concerned.